thetestspecimen/linux-notes/tensorflow-gpu-setup-fish.md

 python3 -c "import tensorflow as tf; print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
 ```

-If the last line is as like the following then it worked:
+If the last line is like the following then it worked:

 ```bash
 tf.Tensor(-100.2298, shape=(), dtype=float32)